-- What are the values that are core to the way you do your job, maintain your relationships, parent your children, and/or lead others?
+- What values are core to how you do your job, maintain your relationships, parent your children, and/or lead others?

 - What values challenge or stretch you the most?

-Once you understand your values you can actively seek out life opportunities which support them, and similarly, you can actively avoid or minimize situations which violate them.
+Once you understand your values, you can actively seek out life opportunities that support them, and similarly, you can actively avoid or minimize situations that are incongruous with them.

-As you consider your values, and how that may impact your relationships at home and at work, consider some of these questions:
+As you consider your values and how they may impact your relationships at home and work, consider some of these questions: